m1ckc3b/rust-on-esp32/readme.md

 [Project_0](./project_0/) - Hello World + Blinky

-The first simple project when one begins in bare-metal programing.
+The first simple project when one begins in bare-metal programming.

 [Project_1](./project_1/) - Blinky